yanconglin/Deep-Hough-Transform-Line-Priors/README.md

 There is also another CUDA implementation for Hough Transform.
 Check [Deep Hough Transform for Semantic Line Detection](https://github.com/Hanqer/deep-hough-transform) for details.

-If you wish to understand the intuition behind the initialization, check this excellent dissertation (Chapter 2) <br/> "Magnusson, M.: Linogram and Other Direct Fourier Methods for Tomographic Reconstruction.
+If you would like to understand the intuition behind the initialization, check this excellent dissertation (Chapter 2) <br/> "Magnusson, M.: Linogram and Other Direct Fourier Methods for Tomographic Reconstruction.
 Linköping University (1993)".

 ## Reproducing Results